zul132/zul132/README.md

 ## About Me

-🪶 I am **Fathima Zulaikha** a final-year CSE student at Loyola-ICAM College of Engineering and Technology, Chennai.
+🎓 **B.E.
+Computer Science Engineering 2025 graduate** from Loyola-ICAM College of Engineering and Technology, Anna University.

-🌱 Currently learning React, ExpressJS, and Google Cloud.

-🏫 I want to Learn Django and and MERN stack.
+💼 Upcoming **Application Developer - Graduate Consultant** at <a href="https://www.thoughtworks.com/">Thoughtworks</a>.

+✅ My internship experience spans both deep tech startups like <a href="https://www.linkedin.com/company/tamizh/">TAMIZH</a>, <a href="https://www.vaayusastra.com/">Vaayusastra Aerospace</a> and reputed companies like <a href="https://chennaimetrorail.org/">CMRL</a>, where I've worn multiple hats and contributed to some impactful projects.

+🌱 Currently, I am working on my Full-Stack skills (React, SpringBoot).
+I'm also exploring the exciting world of Generative & Agentic AI.

-🤝 I’m looking to collaborate on AI/ML and Web Development projects.
+🤝 I’m eager to collaborate on innovative **AI/ML/Data Science/Deep Learning** projects.

-🔓 I love contributing to open source projects and have got 15+ PRs merged under various programs including JWoC, GSSoC, SSOC and Hacktoberfest.
+💞️ Passionate about Open Source, I've contributed to **10+** GitHub projects with **15+ PRs** merged under various programs including JWoC, GSSoC, and Hacktoberfest.

 <details>
  <summary><h2>Let's Connect 📮</h2></summary>